 One major result is the predicted polarization characteristics of the emission generated in the geomagnetic emission scenario.
 With this knowledge, polarization-sensitive experiments should be able to directly verify that a major part of the radio emission indeed stems from the geomagnetic mechanism.
-The overall weak intrinsic asymmetries in the emission pattern (except for those associated with projection effects) make experimental setups measuring only the total field strength or one circular polarization component seem less desirable.
+The overall weak intrinsic asymmetries in the emission pattern (except for those associated to projection effects) on the other hand make experimental setups measuring only the total field strength or one circular polarization component seem less desirable.

 Another important insight is provided by the effects arising in air showers with large zenith angles.
-The intrinsic broadening of the emission pattern associated with the increasing distance of the air shower maximum in combination with projection effects and a flattening of the spectral dependence makes highly inclined air showers an especially interesting target for detection with radio techniques.
+The intrinsic broadening of the emission pattern associated to the increasing distance of the air shower maximum in combination with projection effects and a flattening of the spectral dependence makes highly inclined air showers an especially interesting target for detection with radio techniques.